Jarzka/stylefy/README.md

 - Keyframes
 - Font-face
 - Feature queries (@supports)
-- Small and simple API
+- Small and simple core API
 - All features are tested to work with Chrome, Firefox, Edge & Internet Explorer 11

 # Requirements